maggy1209/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Task 7: Script that creates a file named exactly `\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)`  containing the text `Best School` ending by a new line.

         echo "Best School" > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)'
+10. Task 9: Script that duplicates the last line of the file `iacta`.

+        tail -n 1 iacta >> iacta